JohanScheepers/ttn-sandbox-lmic-node/README.md

 ```

 ### 3.4 LoRaWAN Keys
-In the keys files folder there is a lorawan-keys_example.h, we need to copy this flie and name the new file lorawan-keys.h.
+In the keyfiles folder there is a lorawan-keys_example.h, we need to copy this file and name the new file lorawan-keys.h.

-Here we need to specify the OTAA_DEVEUI, OTAA_APPEUI and OTAA_APPKEY keys since our example are going to be configured in the OTAA mode.
+Here it is need to specify the OTAA_DEVEUI, OTAA_APPEUI and OTAA_APPKEY keys since our example are going to be configured in the OTAA mode.

 ```cpp
 // Keys required for OTAA activation: